TXH2020/MainRepo/Creative Website/readme.md

 This is a website that a group of three(of which I was  a part) in their 1st year of engg. designed for their project.
 The name of this website is FarmEasy, designed to benefit farmers.

 The details of this website can be found from a link to our project ppt which has been given below.
+You can get a gist of this project by downloading the project.html file and opening it.

 Requirements: Xampp.
 Place this folder in the htdocs folder of xampp folder(after installation).
 After starting xampp, go to Localhost phpmyadmin in the web browser(internet required) and then create a database with the fields given in 'project.csv', type as varchar(255).
 (Note:write Aadhar instead of email field).
 After the database creation, the website is ready to go.
 Type localhost/<your directory name which is inside htdocs>/proj.php in the web browser.
 This will run the project.